Jacob

 made a surprise stop at the remote farm and saved his life with an emergency

 tracheotomy.
 This miracle made Jacob consider a pastoral ministry.
+However, there was no

 money for the full-time seven-year study.
 His parents still struggled to